msedgren/cursing_less_talon/README.md

 of the token at the specified color, shape, and key position.
 For example: `copy until yellow circle air` will copy from current position until the token with an a character with a yellow circle above it.
+- copy color shape key until color shape key: copy from the first token to the second token.
+For example: `copy red square each until yellow circle air` will copy from the token with an e character with a red square above it to the token with an a character with a yellow circle above it.

 ### Cutting